-2-The level presented represents the 90th percentile of the 5 sites tested.
-The action level for lead was not exceeded at any of the sites tested.

-3- Distribution system samples 3 sites 4- Range for all six (6) wells collected The State considers 50 pCi/L a level of concern for beta particles
+- 2-The level presented represents the 90th percentile of the 5 sites tested.
+The action level for lead was not exceeded at any of the sites tested. - 3- Distribution system samples 3 sites 4- Range for all six (6) wells collected The State considers 50 pCi/L a level of concern for beta particles - 5.
+This level represents the highest locational running annual average calculated from data collected.

-The previous table demonstrates that we have had no violations.
 We are proud to report that your drinking water meets or exceeds all Federal and State requirements.
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead & copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
 Although the samples illustrated are only a few of the many constituents we have sampled for, some of which have had detects.
 The EPA has determined that your drinking water is safe at these levels.